MetaSolutionsAB/entrystore.js/README.md

 ## Developing new tests

 It is recommended to create a new module for each group of tests.
-Include it in the `tests/config.js` file to make it part of the testsuite.
+Include it in the `src` folder, using the Jest naming convention of 'file.test.js' to make it part of the testsuite.

 # Command line